richardgaywood/paydata.org/content/sprawlrunners/characters/cyberware.md

 ## Upgrades

 In general, as long as the storyline allows time for characters to go through the necessary surgery, characters may choose to have old cyberware systems removed or upgraded when acquiring new cyberware.
-For example, if you have Wired Reflexes (1.5 Implant Points), you can pay another 1.5 points to upgrade to Improved Wired Reflexes.

 ## Eyeware